Sherzod19s/Sherzodbek---Data-analysis-test/README.md

 This repository contains my solution to an 8-question data analysis coding test.

 ## Contents
-- 📄 `answers.pdf`: Answer document with explanations and results
+- 📄 `Sherzodbek Sadiev + STEM Coding Test.pdf`: Answer document with explanations and results
-- 📓 `stem_coding_test.ipynb`: Jupyter Notebook version of the code (optional)
+- 📓 `la crime analysis.ipynb`: Jupyter Notebook version of the code

 ## Tools Used
 - Python